After being based in Cuba for over two years, I want to share with you the best things to do Varadero.

 The ride takes you by Josóne Park, by the house of famous mobster Al Capone, and the Varadero town market, to mention a few things.

-This day starts with a visit to a museum dedicated to sugar cane, learning about the history of the sugar industry in Cuba.
+This sugar, rum, and tobacco tour starts with a visit to a museum dedicated to sugar cane, learning about the history of the sugar industry in Cuba.

 You will get to taste the Guarapo, a sweet drink made from sugar cane, as well as learn how to prepare one of the famous Cuban cocktails!